-Additional information, including remuneration and indebtedness of the Directors, and the directors of the General Partner and KFM LLC, principal holders of the Corporation's, the Partnership's, the Operating LP's, and KFM LLC's securities, interest of insiders in material transactions, is contained in the Corporation's Management Information Circular for the annual meeting of Shareholders scheduled for May 2, 2012, at which the Directors are to be elected, and additional financial information is provided in the Corporation's comparative financial statements for the year ended December 31, 2011, and its Management Discussion and Analysis, which information is incorporated herein by reference.
+Additional information, including remuneration and indebtedness of the Directors and the directors of the General Partner and KFM LLC, principal holders of the Corporation's, the Partnership's, the Operating LP's, and KFM LLC's securities, and interests of insiders in material transactions will be contained in the Management Information Circular, which will be available on SEDAR at www.sedar.com.
+Additional financial information is provided in the Corporation's comparative financial statements for the year ended December 31, 2012, and its Management Discussion and Analysis, which information is incorporated herein by reference.